 Ways To Wet Your Whistle.

-For a lighter meal, try the Wagon Wheel Café and enjoy scrumptious sandwiches with a full compliment of side dishes.
-Located on Main Street, a stop by the Wagon Wheel is fast, easy and delicious!
+For a lighter meal, try the Wagon Wheel Café and enjoy scrumptious sandwiches with a full complement of side dishes.
+Located on Main Street, a stop by the Wagon Wheel is fast, easy, and delicious!

 Spend Your Two Bits.